Rao Gopal Dev

-Raja Rao Gopaldev, also known as Rao Gopaldev Singh (1829–1862) was the son of Rao Nathuram Singh of Rewari.
+Rao Gopaldev, also known as Rao Gopaldev Ji (1829–1862) was the son of Rao Nathuram Singh of Rewari.

 1857 Revolt

-He allied himself with his cousin, Rao Tula Ram, during the Indian Rebellion of 1857 and fought the Battle of Nasibpur (Narnaul) Under Rao Tula Ram.
-He was the sixth generation descendant of Rao Shahbaz and first cousin of Rao Tula Ram.
-He inherited personal jagir of 41 villages after the death of his father Nathu Ram in 1855.
+He allied himself with his cousin, Rao Tula Ram, during the Indian Rebellion of 1857 and fought the Battle of Nasibpur (Narnaul) Under Rao TulaRam.
+He was the sixth generation descendant of Rao Shahbaz and first cousin of Rao TulaRam.
+He inherited personal jagir of 41 villages after the death of his father Rao NathuRam in 1855.
 His cousin Rao Tula Ram made him commander in chief of Armed forces of the Rewari State.
 In 1859, Rao Tula Ram's Estate and Rao Gopal Dev's Jagir were confiscated by Britishers.

 Death

 He Died At The Age Of 33 in 1862.